-The Stolen Generations' Working Partnership (SGWP) is a formal partnership between seven Federal Government departments and the National Sorry Day Committee, the National Stolen Generations Alliance, and Link Up services from across Australia.
+The Stolen Generations Working Partnership (SGWP) is a formal partnership between key Federal Government departments and the National Sorry Day Committee, the National Stolen Generations Alliance, and Link Up services from across Australia.

 SGWP members meet twice a year at forums chaired by the Department of Families, Housing, Community Services and Indigenous Affairs (FaHCSIA).

 The broad priorities highlighted at the time of the formation of the SGWP were:

 - Access to Services (e.g. access to social and emotional well being services; participation of the Stolen Generations in decision making on services);

 - Healing (e.g. empowering the Stolen Generations to develop their own healing programs and support groups, as well as an evidence base of what works;

 - Justice System (e.g. Supporting Stolen Generations members and their

 children who are in prison, both pre- and post-release);